Tulum Ruins

 If you don’t have a car, the cheapest way to get to the Tulum Mexico Ruins from Playa del Carmen is to take a colectivo (shared van).

-The vans leave from the main bus depot on Avenida Juarez and Highway 307 (underneath the highway overpass).
+The vans leave from the main bus depot on Avenida Juarez and Highway 307 (πŸ“Google Maps location).
 Just make sure you get on one that is heading towards Tulum.

 Tell the driver you’re going to the ruins (“ruinas” in Spanish) and take note the stop is before the main stop in downtown Tulum.